Another Bicycle Chainring Patent Award

 As mentioned, one of the big benefits of the shift technology of this bicycle chainring patent is the ability to do what others cannot.
 That is so very evident in our accomplishments with the wide ratio road bike chainrings.

-The images here show that wide ratio (some in prototype), and it’s a bunch lighter than an obnoxious size rear cassette with massive cogs.
+The images here show that wide ratio (some in prototype), and it is a bunch lighter than the obnoxious size rear cassette with massive cogs on a 1X.

 Bicycle Chainring Patent Technology

-The new patent is US 10711875 B2.
-It’s one more in the series of patents that cover this excellent shifting technology.
+The new bicycle chainring patent is US 10711875 B2.
+It is one more in the series of patents that cover this excellent shifting technology.

 There is so much more to this technology, and I wrote extensively about it on the WickWerks website.
-If you want to try the technology, it’s there to purchase.
+If you want to try the technology, it is there to purchase.

 Good luck with all your cycling!